Leadership and Board

 Lindsey King joined the Jack & Jill Late Stage Cancer Foundation in 2008 to lead strategic development and fundraising.
 She has extensive experience working in various roles in the non-profit.
 After eight years serving as the Director of Development for JAJF, Lindsey is currently the Operations Director.

-In her spare time, Lindsey enjoys traveling, being outdoors, reading and spending time with her two little ones.
+In her spare time, Lindsey enjoys traveling, being outdoors, reading and spending time with her three little ones.

-An Atlanta native, Lindsey currently lives in Atlanta with her husband, daughter and son.
+An Atlanta native, Lindsey currently lives in Atlanta with her husband, daughter and two sons.

 WOW!
 Society Director, Jack & Jill Late Stage Cancer Foundation